 While you need to know where you stand, not everyone needs to have your position justified to them.
 If it’s important to the relationship, it may absolutely be a conversation to be had.
 Or maybe it’s a conversation to be had at another time.
 Being aware of the situation and clear in your perspective can help navigate the conversation.

-- A time to agree and a time to disagree: Sometimes you’ll be able to reach an agreement, other times you may just have to use the old standby and agree to disagree.
+- A time to agree and a time to disagree: Sometimes you’ll be able to reach an agreement; other times you may have to use the old standby and agree to disagree.
 You don’t have to sacrifice your position here; you just may need to allow the other person to continue in their own perspective.

 - A time to hug and a time to love from a distance: Some situations won’t be resolved, and that’s hard.
-But sometimes the best thing for your own health and wellbeing is to choose to not spend time with someone if you know that it will only continue to spur on arguments, frustrations, and bitterness.
+But sometimes the best thing for your own health and well-being is to choose to not spend time with someone if you know that it will only continue to spur on arguments, frustrations, and bitterness.
 Sometimes it’s easier to love someone from a distance, and sometimes it’s you that you are loving when you put some distance between yourself and others.

-- A time to stay and a time to leave: You may have joined a gathering of friends and family, only to find out that this isn’t the best environment.
+- A time to stay and a time to leave: You may have joined a gathering of friends and family, only to discover that this isn’t the best environment.
 Are you being disrespected?
 Are your children being exposed to things they shouldn’t be?
 It is okay to leave a party early.
 It is okay to shut down the discussion and choose to stay if you think you can.
 Either way, knowing what your non-negotiables are will help in making the decision.

-Don’t be afraid of the hard conversations, just know where you stand, what you are willing to discuss and see another perspective on, and what is an absolute non-negotiable.
+Don’t be afraid of the hard conversations, just know where you stand.
+What are you willing to discuss and see another perspective on, and what is an absolute non-negotiable?
 Have grace with yourself if you blow it.
 But remember to have grace for the other person as well.
-One thing is for certain, when you know your boundaries and respect the other person’s, you’ll have a much more productive discussion, possibly be able to save the relationship, and enjoy your family and holiday gatherings so much more!
+One thing is for certain, when you know your boundaries and respect the other person’s you’ll have a much more productive discussion, possibly be able to save the relationship, and enjoy your family and holiday gatherings so much more!